 A wife, mother and grandmother, she enjoys smaghams, gurmat camps, performing and singing kirtan, and participating in langar seva.
-She has created more than half a dozen websites, including the 'Naamnet Daily Flyer', serving as editor-in-chief, for a team of authors and illustrators.
+She has created more than half a dozen websites, including the Naamnet Daily Flyer, serving as editor-in-chief for a team of authors and illustrators.
 A poet, she is also the author of countless short stories, has co-authored and edited publications and inspirational books on the subjects of gurmat and naam simran.
-These include 'Warriors in Name', and the online books, 'From the Heart' and 'Prem dhey Theer'.
+These include Warriors in Name, and the online books, From the Heart and Prem dhey Theer.

-From Sukhmandir Khalsa:
+By Sukhmandir Khalsa:

 The flower of Gurbani exudes sweetness beyond compare.
 Rooted in the physical world, its essence has the ability to uplift one to the heights of spiritual awareness.
 In my quest to offer practical knowledge about the methods of the Sikh way of worship, I humbly point you to the ultimate guide, Siri Guru Granth Sahib.